balderdashy/sails-docs/reference/sails.config/miscellaneous.md

 ### `sails.config.environment`

-The runtime &ldquo;environment&rdquo; of your Sails app is usually either &lsquo;development&rsquo; or &lsquo;production&rsquo;.
+The runtime &ldquo;environment&rdquo; of your Sails app is usually either `development` or `production`.

 In development, your Sails app will go out of its way to help you (for instance you will receive more descriptive error and debugging output).